petershaw23/wifi-notify/README.md

 note the secret bot token-key.

-create the 2 config files in same directory as wifind.py:
+create the 2 config files "pibot-token.py" and "IDList.py" in same directory as wifind.py:

 first config file: